viniojm/cy-netflix/README.md

 `npx cypress open` -> To open Cypress with all automated test cases;
 `npx cypress run` -> To run Cypress tests in a command-line environment;

+- Change your email and password in the `login-user.json` file